amirouche/ouverture.py/README.md

 ### The Bigger Picture

-If Ouverture succeeds, it could become infrastructure like npmjs—but with **less friction, less drama, and fewer barriers**.
+If Mobius succeeds, it could become infrastructure like npmjs—but with **less friction, less drama, and fewer barriers**.
 The irony?
 The vision remains relevant even without LLMs.
 The core idea—content-addressable, multilingual code—stands on its own.

 This explains why the hash-on-logic-not-names design is so critical—it's not just a technical detail, it's the **enabler of the entire multilingual vision**.
 A French developer writing `calculer_somme(nombres)` and an English developer writing `calculate_sum(numbers)` are contributing the **same** function to the same pool.